Gisele Bundchen Posts Heartwarming Photo Of Mom & Five Sisters For International Women’s Day

 “Happy women’s day!
 I feel so blessed that I got to grow up surrounded by six incredible women: my mom, and my five sisters,” Gisele wrote in the caption.
 “We are all so different, but we complement one another, and we help each other grow!”

 One of the sisters in the photo is Gisele’s fraternal twin, Patricia.
-According to The Heavy, they were born minutes apart from another with Giselle being the older of the two.
+According to The Heavy, they were born minutes apart, with Giselle being the older of the two.
 Her other sister’s names are Raquel, Graziela, Gabriela, and Rafaela.
-Both Patricia and Gisele were students in a modeling class in their early teens but the younger twin went on to become her sister’s spokesperson.
+Both Patricia and Gisele were students in a modeling class in their early teens, but the younger twin went on to become her sister’s spokesperson.
 She wrote the model’s statement on retiring from the runway in 2014, The Heavy notes.
-Their other sister, Gabriela also attended the modeling class.
+Their other sister, Gabriela, also attended the modeling class.

 In an interview for Vanity Fair, Gisele revealed that the modeling class wasn’t the only activity that the twins did as a team.

 According to The Heavy, Gisele joined the class at age 13.
-She was discovered by a modeling agent at 14 and was modeling in New York Fashion Week by age 16.
+She was discovered by a modeling agent at 14, and was modeling at New York Fashion Week by age 16.

 This isn’t the first time that the former Victoria’s Secret Angel has paid tribute to the women in her family.
-In an IG post from 2017 to celebrate her twin’s birthday, Gisele called Patricia her best friend.
+In an Instagram post from 2017, one made to celebrate her twin’s birthday, Gisele called Patricia her best friend.

 She and her mom appeared on the cover of Vogue Brazil last year, in an issue that celebrated family heritage.
-In an IG post about the cover, Gisele expressed how good it felt to connect with her “essence” and “origins.”
+In an Instagram post about the cover, Gisele expressed how good it felt to connect with her “essence” and “origins.”

-Feliz aniversário super Pati!
-Obrigada por seres minha melhor amiga desde o dia em que nascemos.
-Te amo com todo meu coração!!! #gratidão #irmãgêmea #família #amor ????????????❤????
-Happy birthday super Pati!
-Thank you for being my best friend since the day we were born.
-Love you with all of my heart!!! #gratitude #twinsister #family #love

 View this post on Instagram